Jeff Sneider: Career beginnings, trade reporting, and industry feuds (2003–2016)

-From Needham, Massachusetts, Sneider graduated in 2006 from the Tisch School of the Arts at New York University, from where he holds a Bachelor of Arts in Dramatic Writing.
+Born c.
+1984, (Note: A December 2006 piece in Wired described Sneider as 22 years old, and a May 2016 piece in The Observer described him as 31 years old.) and from Needham, Massachusetts, Sneider graduated in 2006 from the Tisch School of the Arts at New York University, from where he holds a Bachelor of Arts in Dramatic Writing.
+He is Jewish.
 From 2003, Sneider wrote for Ain't It Cool News under the alias "MiraJeff", a portmanteau of his own name with the name of his favorite film studio, Harvey and Bob Weinstein's Miramax.
 In 2006, Sneider represented the website in a boxing tournament by director Uwe Boll, who fought contributors to websites that criticized him.
-Since the site's founder Harry Knowles exceeded the 190-pound weight limit, Sneider fought in the tournament despite not having reviewed one of Boll's films—Sneider figured that since Ain't it Cool was known for criticizing Boll, the director had them in mind.
-Sneider considered himself disadvantaged because he smoked, has asthma, didn't jog, and "can't have sex for more than five minutes at a stretch", and said that he was Boll's "highest-profile target".
-Sneider made it to round two of his match before being taken down twice by Boll, at which point his cornerman then threw in the towel.
+Since the site's founder Harry Knowles exceeded the 190-pound weight limit, Sneider fought in the tournament despite not having reviewed one of Boll's films—he figured that since Ain't it Cool was known for criticizing Boll, the director had them in mind; Sneider even said he was Boll's "highest-profile target".
+He considered himself disadvantaged, and he progressed to the second round of his match before being taken down twice by Boll, at which point his cornerman then threw in the towel.

-He joined Variety as an intern in August 2006, then joined TheWrap, where he anchored their Deal Central column.
-Sneider returned to Variety in February 2011 as a film reporter.
+He joined Variety as an intern in August 2006 but was laid off in January 2009, then joined TheWrap in March 2010, where he anchored their Deal Central column until January 2011.
+Sneider returned to Variety in February of that year as a film reporter.
 In late January 2013, Sneider was fired from Variety.
-The outlet was reported as firing him for "unprofessional" behavior, though did not specify an incident.
+The outlet was reported to have fired him for "unprofessional" behavior, though it did not specify an incident.
 Sneider had recently been tracking a scoop on Christopher Nolan's then-prospective Interstellar, though lost this to The Hollywood Reporters Kim Masters.
 As a result of Masters getting the scoop on the story over him, Sneider had tweeted about driving his car into a tree and declared his blood would be "on Hollywood's hands", and reportedly was asked by editors at Variety to write a letter of apology to a publicist who had promised to update him on the deal, from whom Sneider never saw confirmation of the story.
-At the beginning of April, he rejoined TheWrap to take over their Deal Central column, covering casting and deals.
-Sneider stated he was grateful for the "second chance" and was impressed with the growth the outlet experienced since he had left.